Urszula Kierzkowska

-Urszula Anna Kierzkowska (born 13 October 1967) is a Polish politician and jurist.
+Urszula Anna Kierzkowska (/pl/; born 13 October 1967) is a Polish politician and jurist.
 From 2010 to 2024, she was also a member of the Masovian Voivodeship Sejmik.
 Kierzowska also served as a mayor of several city districts of Warsaw, Poland, including Ursynów from 2009 to 2010, Wola from 2010 to 2014, Ursus from 2014 to 2018, and Bemowo from 2018 to 2024.
 She is a member of the Civic Platform party.

 Biography

 Urszula Kierzkowska was born on 13 October 1967 in Kraków, Poland.
 She graduated from the Faculty of Law and Administration of the University of Warsaw, and completed her postgraduate studies in organisation and administration at Białystok University of Technology, and in information security and business administration at the National Defence University of Warsaw.
 She also completed the legal counsel training at the District Chamber of Legal Advisers.

 Kierzowska is a member of the Civic Platform party.
 From 2006 to 2009, she was the deputy mayor of Wola, one of the city districts in Warsaw, Poland.
 She left office when she was appointed as the mayor of Ursynów district, after its previous mayor, Tomasz Mencina, was dismissed following a political and legal scandal.
 She held the office until the 2010 local elections, when she was elected as the mayor of Wola.
 Later, from 2014 to 2018, she was the mayor of the Ursus district, and from 2018 to 2024, the mayor of the Bemowo district.
 From 2010 to 2024, she was also a member of the Masovian Voivodeship Sejmik.